hapax/hapax.github.io/assets/chuzenji.md

 On the northern shore, Chuzenji has a single backstreet, pitched up the hill from the middle of the "V" and running like a droplet back into the lake as the road crawls westward.
-Little Forest Inn is near the westward fall, cushioned in between an enormous shed and an empty weedlot.
+Little Forest Inn is near this westward fall, cushioned in between an enormous shed and an empty weedlot.
 I leave the convenience store, now armed with an array of flavoured pretzels, and cut up concrete stairs to the backstreet.